brianhogg/event-calendar-newsletter/readme.txt

 4. Choose which events to include by how far in the future, Pro version can filter by categories or tags

 == Changelog ==

+= 2.12 =
+* Better onboarding and updated wording when no compatible calendar is found

 = 2.11 =
 * Adding featured tag for The Events Calendar